-D&S IFCA is committed to transparency with information and can demonstrate successful delivery by publishing its outputs - (Resource Library).
+D&S IFCA is committed to transparency with information and can demonstrate successful delivery by publishing its outputs (in the Resource Library on its website).

-The website supports a range of display pages to inform stakeholders (and Members) about our role with the marine environment, fisheries legislation, our enforcement activity, meetings, and news (flexible content depending on requirements) and more.
+The website supports a range of display pages to inform stakeholders (and Members) about our role with the marine environment, fisheries legislation, our enforcement activity, meetings, news (flexible content depending on requirements) and more.